 HOW TO APPLY

 Submit between 5 to 10 pages of translated poetry or between 10 to 25 pages of translated fiction or nonfiction via the 'Contest' option of our Submittable page, in the appropriate category.
-Our submissions window opens on 1 August 2015 and closes on 15 December 2015.
+To allow as many of you as possible to take advantage of this unique opportunity, we've extended our contest deadline to 1 Feb 2016.
+Winning entries will still be published in our April 2016 issue, according to the original schedule.

 Be sure to note the following guidelines: